InfamousPlatypus/bioSong/README.md

    ... .mp3 files are converted to .wav

-   ...
-48k wave files are downsampled to 44.1k
+   ... files are upsampled or downsampled per user settings

-   ... only 44.1k files are processed all others are currently ignored

-   ... wav files are segmented into 500ms samples with a 150ms offset

-   ... these 500ms samples are processed with a scipy STFT using a Hann window with a
-        window size of 512 and a step size of 256 for 50% overlap

-   ... .png files are outputted for each window to be used in TensorFlow for image recognition
+   ... stft functionality is being implemented in the GUI but not yet functioning

-   Upcoming changes and planned features
+   Upcoming changes and planned features:
    1. Allow searching for sub-species
    2. Allow searching for species recordings from specific countries
-   3. GUI development
+   3. GUI development (Batch downloading and resamplign works via the gui)
-   4. User input error checking
+   4. User input error checking (This works for some inputs)
    5. Develop TensorFlow integration